QuentonYeo/magnitude_estimation/README.md

 3. If a previous version of custom seisbench persists, run `uv lock --upgrade` then `uv sync`

-4. If the system still does not install the cuda version correctly, copy the contents of `pyproject-cuda.txt` into the pyproject and try again with `uv sync`.
+4. If the system still does not install the cuda version correctly, copy the contents of `py project-cuda.txt` into the pyproject and try again with `uv sync`.

 ### Basic Commands

 #### Seisbench phasenet tutorial

-Depending on the code uncommented, this will:
+The tutorial has been modularized into three separate functions that can be run independently:

+**Test data loading and generator**

-- test data downloading from the seisbench API
+- Tests data downloading from the seisbench API
+- Tests generator initialization from seisbench
-  - by default seisbench downloads the waveforms and metadata to `~/.seisbench`
+- By default seisbench downloads the waveforms and metadata to `~/.seisbench`

-- test generator initialisation from seisbench
+`uv run src/my_project/main.py --mode tutorial_test_load_and_generator --dataset ETHZ`

+**Train PhaseNet model**

-- train a phasenet model on the provided dataset
+- Trains a standard PhaseNet model on the provided dataset

+`uv run src/my_project/main.py --mode tutorial_train_phasenet --dataset ETHZ --epochs 5`

+**Evaluate PhaseNet model**

-- evaluates the trained model from a path on a given dataset
+- Evaluates a trained PhaseNet model from a given path on a dataset

+`uv run src/my_project/main.py --mode tutorial_evaluate_phasenet --dataset ETHZ --model_path path/to/model.pt`

+**Legacy tutorial mode (deprecated)**

+- Runs the original tutorial (evaluation only)

 `uv run src/my_project/main.py --mode tutorial --model_path path/to/model.pt`